syukranDev/inventory_app/README.md

    - All backend API is unprotected.
 No JWT token needed.
    - Password is non-hashed.
    - Static inventory image is used for all data.
    - Sorting is applies to listing API but not in UI.
+(FIXED, inventory listing UI only)
    - Dark mode & mobile is not maintained, light mode & desktop view is recomendded.
 ```

 ## Misc 2:
 ```
->> Will add Swagger and unit test etc, if time permits before cut off date.
+>> Will add Swagger, unit test, bug-fixing etc, if time permits before cut off date.
 ```